Pomax/react-onclickoutside/README.md

 [![Build Status](https://travis-ci.org/Pomax/react-onclickoutside.svg?branch=master)](https://travis-ci.org/Pomax/react-onclickoutside)
 [![npm](https://img.shields.io/npm/dm/react-onclickoutside.svg)](https://www.npmjs.com/package/react-onclickoutside)

-# Open source is free, but developer time isn't:
+# :warning: Open source is free, but developer time isn't :warning:

-:warning:
 **This package needs your support to stay maintained.** If you work for an organization whose website is better off using react-onclickoutside than rolling its own code solution, please consider talking to your manager to help [fund this project](https://www.paypal.com/donate/?cmd=_s-xclick&hosted_button_id=QPRDLNGDANJSW).
 Open Source is free to use, but certainly not free to develop.
 If you have the means to reward those whose work you rely on, please consider doing so.
-:warning:

 # An onClickOutside wrapper for React components